Design principles

 Avoid unnecessary inheritance

-Multiple inheritence is terrrible.
+Multiple inheritance is terrible.
 Who thought of this? - Prof. Avery

 - A subclass cannot reduce the interface of the base class.
 You have to implement all abstract methods, even if you don’t need them.

-- When overriding methods, you need to make sure that your new behaviour is compatible with the old behaviour.
+- When overriding methods, you need to make sure that your new behavior is compatible with the old behavior.
 In other words, the derived class needs to act like the base class.

 - Inheritance breaks encapsulation because the details of the parent class are potentially exposed to the derived class.